Project motivation

-Multi-robot Coverage Path Planning & Motion Planning on Complex Terrain
+Multi-robot Coverage Path Planning

 In this project, After which, we abstracted the ecologic restoration task as Multi-robot Coverage Path Planning (mCPP) problem under several practical considerations.
 These considerations can be summarized as the following physical constraints: 1) terrain traversability of mobile robots in the fields; 2) limited capabilities such as energy and consumables; 3) fault-tolerance towards uncertainties and malfunctions.